 RELG 112 - NEW TESTAMENT

-A scholarly analysis of the literature of the early Christian movement, emphasizing its provenance in provincial Palestinian culture of the first two centuries CE.
-Students will study and employ the established strategies for ascertaining the origin, configuration, relations, life-setting, aims, and concerns of the New Testament writings.
-Topics include the person and teachings of Jesus of Nazareth, beliefs and practices of the early Christian communities, first century Christian diversity, early Jewish-Christian relations, the ministry and theology of Paul, the rise of orthodoxy, and canon-formation.
-Some attention will be paid to non-canonical texts.
+Scholarly analysis of the canonical anthology of the early Christian movement, emphasizing its origin in provincial Palestinian culture and efflorescence in Asia Minor of the first two centuries CE.
+Students study and employ a wide range of strategies for ascertaining the origin, setting, transmission, and aims of New Testament writings.
+Topics include scholarly reconstructions of the historical Jesus, diverse perspectives on Jesus among early Christian communities, the thought-world and ministry of the apostle Paul, formation of the New Testament canon, and the evolution of orthodoxy.
 Hours credit: 3.

 RELG 147 - RELIGIONS OF ASIA

-This course provides a thematic and historical overview of Hinduism, Buddhism, Daoism, Confucianism, and Shinto in the three cultural regions of India, China, and Japan.
-Focusing on the major themes of each religion, students examine how some traditions developed in dialogue with each other, while others crystallized into distinct traditions in reaction to each other.
+This course provides a thematic and historical overview of Hinduism, Buddhism, Daoism, and Confucianism.
+To accomplish this ambitious goal, students focus on the major themes of each tradition, paying attention to how traditions developed in dialogue with each other, and how they crystallized into distinct traditions in reaction to each other.
 Hours credit: 3.

 RELG 148 - TIBET:RELIGION IN THE LAND OF SNOWS